 The MHS campus sits on 40 acres.
-The campus is comprised of 110 classrooms, two gymnasiums, a library, a cafeteria, two computer labs, a student run restaurant, a weight room, a training room, and an administrative building.
+The campus is comprised of 110 classrooms, two gymnasiums, a library, a cafeteria, two computer labs, a student-run restaurant, a weight room, a training room, and an administrative building.

-The campus also has a JV baseball/football field.
+The campus also has a freshman baseball/football field.
 Adjacent to the campus is a four-acre complex which holds two softball fields, two baseball fields, and a soccer field.

 We have 558 computers available for student use, which means that, on average, there is one computer for every five students.
-There are 108 classrooms connected to the internet.
+There are 108 classrooms connected to the internet with a presenter mounted in all the classrooms.